izaakm/workshop-project-organization/slides/00-intro.md

 # Motivation

 <div style="font-size: 0.8em;">
-> Ever tried to reproduce an analysis that you did a few months ago (or years)
+> Ever tried to reproduce an analysis that you did a few months (or years)
 > ago?
 You wrote the code, but now you can't remember if you should use
 > `make_figures_final.R`, `make_figures_working.R` or `new_make_figures.R`.
 >